 7. Play with shadow.

 Photographer Miriam Brummel has a BA in photographic studio art from Sonoma State University, so it’s no wonder that her wedding photos demonstrate her artful eye.
 In this bridal portrait, Brummel plays with spotlight and shadow to create a unique effect that’s definitely not the norm.
+Shadow play can make for dramatic images that’ll look good in your wedding photography portfolio as well as in the client’s photo albums.

 8. Focus in on the details.